alunacjones/LSL.DotNetTool.Template/readme.md

 `dotnet new install LSL.DotNetTool.Template`

-Once installed a new template called `lsl.dotnettool` will be availble to create a skeleton CLI.
+Once installed a new template called `lsl.dotnettool` will be available to create a skeleton CLI.

 ## Available Parameters